davidepedeli/spotipy-trending-playlists/README.md

     take a step back and discuss about the alternative models and their possible impact.
 I strongly believe in the 'democratization' carried by the net revolution, in terms of cultural education the removal of geographical limits is priceless.
 Trying to 'predict the feel' that a cultural product can give to a user can generate an unfair system.
-So my interest is to find a system that doesn't rely on compex analysis of standardized parameters, making the machine learn and analyze only that few parameters that would make it able to create .
-In other words, train him to the perfect sequence of songs.
+So my interest is to find a system that doesn't rely on compex analysis of standardized parameters, making the machine learn and analyze only that few parameters that would make it able to chain contents.
+In other words, train it to build sequence of songs based on user's statements and in-depth song analysis.

     But, to be able to do that we first need to demonstrate this trend and measure how reliable these parameters are.